Outdoor Co-ed Topless Pulp Fiction Appreciation Society: Purpose

+Nude theatrical productions

-Nude production of The Tempest
+All-female production of The Tempest

 In May 2016 in Central Park, and September 2016 in Prospect Park, the Society performed a version of Shakespeare's play The Tempest with an all-female cast and incorporating full nudity and body painting.
 The Society took advantage of the fact that full nudity is legal in public in New York when "performing in an artistic performance".

 The production, co-directed by Alice Mottola and Pitr Strait, was widely reported upon and well received.

-Nude all-male production of Hamlet
+All-male production of Hamlet

 Torn Out Theatre presented a version of Hamlet with an all-male cast, and including full nudity, in August 2017 in Prospect Park and in September 2017 in Central Park.
 Actor Jake Austin Robertson stated in a New York Daily News interview "I hope that audiences will push past the shock of nakedness on stage, and see what it tells us about Hamlet."
 Other articles focused on the body-positive, body-acceptance goals of the performance.